KonaTeam/kona-api/sections/spaces.md

 }
 ```

-Upon success, `200 OK` will be returend along with the current JSON representation of the space (See the **Get space** endpoint for more info).
+Upon success, `200 OK` will be returned along with the current JSON representation of the space (See the **Get space** endpoint for more info).
 If the user does not have access to update the space, you"ll receive `403 Forbidden`.

 Delete space